cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-R&T CORATHYP-EN.md

 ![Main Picture](Project-CNES-R&T CORATHYP-EN pict 1.png)

 The features are as follows:
-* State of the art of atmospheric correction methods
+* Atmospheric correction method statement
-* CORATHYP specifications and design
+* Corathyp specifications and design
-* Code development in Python in the PERSEUS environment
+* Development of the Python code in the Persian environment
 * Generation of synthetic images with SOS-ABS for validation
-* Validation on synthetic, real data and in-situ measurements
+* Validation on synthetic, real data, and in-situ measures
-* Computer optimization (reduction of calculation time)
+* IT optimization (decrease in calculation time)
-* Proposals for algorithmic improvements
+* Algorithmic improvement proposals
 * Creation of a spectral band selection tool to characterize the atmosphere

 # Project implementation

 The project objectives are as follows:
-* Develop an autonomous and modular atmospheric correction code for processing satellite hyperspectral images
+* Develop an autonomous and modular atmospheric correction code for the processing of satellite hyperspectral image

 The processes for carrying out the project are:
-* Bibliography, Specifications, Development, Validation, Studies, Regular progress updates, Reports
+* Bibliography, specifications, development, validation, Studies, points on regular advances, reports

 # Technical characteristics

 The solution key points are as follows:
-* Not applicable
+* Incommensurate